Table of Contents

 Know Thy Neighborhood (and Dogs in It)

-This one is easier said than done, I know, especially if you venture outside your neighborhood on walks like I do.
+This one is easier said than done, I know, especially if you venture outside your neighborhood on walks as I do.

 I can tell you that my neighbors across the street have a Corgi, my next-door neighbors have two Labs, across the way lives a Collie, and down the street lives a Terrier.